markjeschke/TweetSearch/README.md

 ## Installation

+1. Run `git clone https://github.com/markjeschke/TweetSearch.git` or download the [zip](https://github.com/markjeschke/TweetSearch.git) to your local drive.
+2. If you have CocoaPods already installed, simply open the `TweetSearch.xcworkspace` source, and deploy the app to your iPhone or iPad.
+It unfortunately doesn't access the Twitter data via the iOS simulator.
+But, that could be a weird bug on my end.

+#### If you don't have CocoaPods installed, please follow these directions:

+1. Within Terminal, enter `$ sudo gem install cocoapods` in the command line.
+2. Change directory, so that it's pointing to the root directory of this "TweetSearch" Xcode project.
+3. Run `pod install` to install the pods that are listed in the Podfile.
+4. Once the installation has completed, open the project by clicking to open `TweetSearch.xcworkspace` – not the `TweetSearch.xcodeproj`.

+#### Note: If you're having trouble installing CocoaPods, please refer to their [installation instructions](https://cocoapods.org/#install).

-This example utilizes the following third-party frameworks, installed via [CocoaPods](https://cocoapods.org/):
+This example utilizes the following third-party frameworks via [CocoaPods](https://cocoapods.org/):

 * [SDWebImage](https://github.com/rs/SDWebImage) - by [Olivier Poitrey](https://github.com/rs)
 * [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) - by [Mattt Thompson](https://github.com/mattt)
 * [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD) - by [Sam Vermette](https://github.com/samvermette)
 * [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh) - by Pull-to-refresh + infinite Scrolling by [Sam Vermette](https://github.com/samvermette)

-Please follow these steps to install the Pods correctly:

-1. If you don't have CocoaPods installed on your computer, launch Terminal and enter `$ sudo gem install cocoapods` in the command line.
-2. Change directory, so that it's pointing to the root directory of this "TweetSearch" Xcode project.
-3. Run `pod install` to install the pods that are listed in the Podfile.
-4. Once the installation has completed, open the project by clicking to open `TweetSearch.xcworkspace` – not the `TweetSearch.xcodeproj`.